danielpetho/pocket-ambient/README.md

 # Pocket ambient

-Pocket ambient is a responsive react webapp, where you can build your own system to generate endlessly long ambient music.
+Pocket ambient is a responsive react web application, utilizing the web audio API and firebase.
+The application generates infinite long ambient music, where the user can choose from different instruments with different variations, thus blending the roles of listener and composer.

 ![UI screencapture](thumbnail.png?raw=true)